ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-7. Can decision trees handle categorical data, and how is it done?
+Q. Can decision trees handle categorical data, and how is it done?

 <details><summary><b>Answer</b></summary>